pauljcoles/cats/part1.md

 ## TL;DR My AI Training Hurdles

 I spent months training an AI to create BDD tests (and more).
-I discovered that LLMs are like keen cats - they forget instructions when given too many commands.
+I discovered that AIs are like keen cats - they forget instructions when given too many commands.
 This is Part 1 of my journey from chaos to **Context Smartness**.
 Parts 2-4 cover the solutions, framework, and market implications.

 ## For the patient test automation engineers, the test leads who buy into the process, and the AI workflow engineers building the infrastructure, this information is valuable